-Chattanooga bus crash: Driver back in court
+Bus crash driver was 20 mph over limit, investigator says

 Walker worked at Amazon as a fulfillment associate.
 The company said his last shift before the November 21 crash was an overnight on November 19.

-What did parents think of driver?
+What did parents think of the driver?

 Going back to at least September, parents and students had complained to Hamilton County Department of Education employees about Walker's alleged disregard for children's safety, records show.